Juanito99/F5_BIGIP_OpsMgr/README.md

 # License Terms

+Monitor F5 BIGIP with OpsMgr
-Integrate Oracle DBs into OpsMgr by using Foglight Copyright (C) 2017 Ruben Zimmermann (Juanito99)
+Copyright (C) 2017 Ruben Zimmermann (Juanito99)

 This program is free software: you can redistribute it and/or modify